-This test differentiate the bacteria into Gram Positive and Gram Negative Bacteria, which helps in the classification and differentiation of microorganisms.
+This test differentiates the bacteria into Gram-Positive and Gram-Negative Bacteria, which helps in the classification and differentiation of microorganisms.
 The Gram stain separates bacteria into two groups: (1) Gram-positive microorganisms that retain the primary dye (Crystal violet) and (2) Gram-negative microorganisms that take the color of the counterstain (usually Safranin O).

 Principle of Gram Stain

 The two major groups of bacteria can be divided into gram-positive and gram-negative.
 The Gram stain technique is based on the differential structure of the cellular membranes and cell walls of the two groups.

 Gram-positive organisms contain a highly cross-linked layer of peptidoglycan that retains the primary dye, crystal violet (CV), following the application of the mordant, iodine (I).
 The iodine and crystal violet form a complex within the peptidoglycan.
 When decolorizer is applied to the cells, the CV-I complex remains within the cell, making it appear dark purple to blue.

 The gram-negative organisms do not contain a thick cross-linked layer of peptidoglycan.
 The peptidoglycan is loosely distributed between the inner cell and the outer cell membranes.
 Following the application of the crystal violet and iodine, the CV-I complexes are not trapped within the peptidoglycan.
 Application of the acid-alcohol decolorizer dehydrates the outer cellular membrane, leaving holes in the membrane and effectively washing or removing the CV-I complex from the cells.
 The cells appear colorless.
 To make the colorless cells visible, a secondary stain, safranin, is applied, leaving the gram-negative cells pink.